SenecaCountyOhio/SenCO-GIS-Guide/Guides/2020LandUpdate.md

 that agricultural land information matches market land information.
 Market and land information have similar, yet differing land codes, and their analysis will identify areas that in the GIS layer that do not match what is in our IASWorld database.
-The land us GIS layer should be updated to correct any differences Bruce Harris identifies.
+The land use GIS layer should be updated to correct any differences Bruce Harris identifies.